rh-mobb/rosa-workshop-content/rosa-content/200-ops/cloudwatch.md

     EOF
     ```

-1. Wait for the Cluster Logging Operator to be ready
+1. Now, we will wait for the OpenShift Cluster Logging Operator to install.
+To do so, we can run the following command to watch the status of the installation:

     ```bash
     oc -n openshift-logging rollout status deployment \
       cluster-logging-operator
     ```

-    After a minute or so you should see
+    After a minute or two, your output should look something like this:

     ```{.text .no-copy}
     deployment "cluster-logging-operator" successfully rolled out
     ```

-1. Create a secret containing the Role ARN for the Cluster Logging resource to use
+1. Next, we need to create a secret containing the ARN of the IAM role that we previously created above.
+To do so, run the following command:

     ```bash
     cat << EOF | oc apply -f -